vedantyadu/keylistener/README.md

 ```js
 const {keyListener} = require('./keylistener')
 ```
+#### Creating a keyListener
+The `keyListener` function takes a callback function as an argument and returns a Node.js `ChildProcess`.
+The process can be killed using `<processname>.kill()`.
+Refer to `/test/test.js` for an example.
-#### How it works?
+## How it works?
 Keylistener runs a child process which was created using keyboard module in python and built using pyinstaller.
-The function `keyListener` returns a Node.js `ChildProcess`